End Water Poverty

 - We affirm that water and sanitation are public services.

-- We provide mini-grants to members to support diverse context-specific action through the Claim Your Water Rights campaign.
+- We provide grants to members to support diverse context-specific action through the Claim Your Water Rights campaign.

 Our members